mdfaizan0/what-to-do/readme.md

 2. **CSS Styling**:
     - Responsive design with a focus on usability and aesthetics.
     - Clean styles for inputs, buttons, and task items.
+    - Color-coded task difficulty for a visually intuitive task management experience.

 3. **JavaScript Functionality**:
     - Add, delete, and complete tasks with ease.